 John L. Bradley, Ph.D.

-Dr. John L. Bradley returned to Maple Grove Cemetery near Bonfield, Illinois to reside forever next to Marylyn in the family plot on ___________Born March 15, 1941 on a farm near Kankakee, Illinois John was ficfth of six children born to Howard and Esther Bradley.
+Dr. John L. Bradley returned to Maple Grove Cemetery near Bonfield, Illinois to reside forever next to Marylyn, his wife for fifty-five years, in the family plot on ___________Born March 15, 1941 on a farm near Kankakee, Illinois John was fifth of six children born to Howard and Esther Bradley.
 Eight Bradley's lived in an old two story house with one indoor toilet and bath.
-The children actually did walk a mile and half to a one-room country school no matter what the weather.
+They actually did walk a mile and half to a one-room country school no matter what the weather.

-Life then was different and children were valuable farm hands.
+Life then was different on the farm and we were valuable farm hands.
 At five years of age John drove a Caterpillar tractor.
-By eight he had his own tractor pulling wagons tto haul feed and water to livestock, till land, harvest crops of corn, oats and beans and mow hay.
+By eight he had his own tractor pulling wagons to haul feed and water to livestock, till land, harvest crops of corn, oats and beans and mow hay.
 Homework was taking care of livestock.
-He and sister Carolyn cared for chickens eventually selling enough eggs to buy the family a television .
+He never did school work at home and he and sister Carolyn cared for chickens eventually selling enough eggs to buy the family a television .

 In the Herscher High School Class of 59 yearbook it is written "John had a vocabulary far suppressing his elders" which wasn't a compliment.
 Scholarship in hand he matriculated to The University of Illinois in 59 to "flunk out" in 62.

-For more han five decades he had the joy of living with smarter than him Marylyn.
-Also with son Eirean, daughter Katherine, Son-in-Law Lee, granddaughter Lydia and grandsons Canaan and Deven.
+For more than five decades John had the joy of living with smarter than him Marylyn, with son Eirean, daughter Katherine, Son-in-Law Lee, granddaughter Lydia and grandsons Canaan and Deven.

 Marylyn passed away in 2025, Mother Esther in 1981, Father Howard in 1985, Brother Jim in 2006 and Sister Alice (Lambert) in 2021.
 John and Marylyn will reside with them in Maple Grove Cemetery near Bonfield, Illinois.
 Sisters Susan (Schreifer), Carolyn (Brinkman) and Ruth (Johnson) are still among us.